Question:

 *We define Pan-Asian as inclusive of all cultures that span the Asian continent, including their diaspora communities.

-Silk Road Cultural Center is an interdisciplinary arts organization rooted in Pan-Asian*, North African, and Muslim experiences.
+Silk Road Cultural Center is a Chicago-based interdisciplinary arts organization rooted in the modern communities of the historic Silk Roads, including our diaspora communities.
 We embrace the arts as a catalyst for connecting people, places, histories, and futures.

 Cultivating New Narratives